iVariable/Backbone.actAs.Mementoable/README.md

 Backbone.actAs.Mementoable is available for use under the MIT software license.

 # ChangeLog

+## v0.2.4
+* Plugin wrapped into unversal module loader.
+* Added package.json for npm and jam.

 ## v0.2.3
 * deepClone helper moved from Mementoable to Memento to simplify standalone usage of Memento.
 No BC breaks.